 Voice over Internet Protocol (VoIP) is a technology for communicating using "Internet protocol" instead of traditional analog systems.
 Some VoIP services need only a regular phone connection, while others allow you to make telephone calls using an Internet connection instead.
 Some VoIP services may allow you only to call other people using the same service, but others may allow you to call any telephone number - including local, long distance, wireless and international numbers.

 VoIP converts the voice signal from your telephone into a digital signal that can travel over the Internet.
 If you are calling a regular telephone number, the signal is then converted back at the other end.
-Depending on the type of VoIP service, you can make a VoIP call from a computer, a special VoIP phone, or a traditional phone with or without an adapter.
-In addition, new wireless "hot spots" in public locations such as airports, parks and cafes allow you to connect to the Internet, and may enable you to use VoIP service wirelessly.
-If your VoIP service provider assigns you a regular telephone number, then you can receive calls from regular telephones that don’t need special equipment, and most likely you’ll be able to dial just as you always have.
+VoIP calls can be made from a computer, a special VoIP phone, a traditional phone with or without an adapter, or using a wireless phone, depending on the type of VoIP service you subscribe to.

 Here is one example of how VoIP service works:

 Depending on the VoIP service you purchase, you may need a computer, a special VoIP telephone or a regular telephone with an adapter.
 If you are calling a regular telephone number, the person you are calling does not need any special equipment: just a telephone.

 If you're considering replacing your traditional telephone service with VoIP, be aware that: